Singapore Resume Writing Guide

 - Position held and job title

-- Thorough description of your responsibilities and duties - emphasizing areas relevant to the position for which you are applying.
-If you have not had much work experience, try including temporary, holiday or voluntary jobs.
+- Description of your responsibilities and duties - emphasizing areas relevant to the position for which you are applying.
 Indicate your reason(s) for leaving and explain gaps in employment.

 Make your resume more effective by providing examples to illustrate your achievements.
 Use power words and action words such as contributed, organized, demonstrated, trained, managed, developed, coordinated etc.